Proper Use

 Drug information provided by: Merative, Micromedex®

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
-If too much is taken, it may lead to medical problems because of an overdose.
+To do so may increase the chance of side effects.

-This medicine comes with a patient information insert.
+This medicine comes with a patient information leaflet.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 Swallow the capsule whole.
 Do not crush, break, or chew it.